AyoubMaatouch/philosophers/philo/README.md

 # philosophers
-Dining philosophers problem solution in C
+Dining philosophers problem solution in C using pthread and mutex